JulianEberius/SublimeRope/README.markdown

 Integrates the Python refactoring/completion framework Rope with Sublime Text 2.
 For now, it adds Rope completions to the ST2 completion menu, and adds a command goto_python_definition.
 It is a port of RopeMate, which I wrote for TextMate, and does not yet include all the features of RopeMate (or Rope for that matter).

-I have only tested it on the latest dev build (2045).
+I have tested it on the latest dev build (2054).
 It seems to work equally well on OSX, Linux and Windows, though I mostly test on OSX.
 No guarantees here!

-Copyright (C) 2010 Julian Eberius
+Copyright (C) 2011 Julian Eberius

 USAGE
 -----